Primary

 The bear complex chains power clean, front squat, push press, back squat, and behind-neck press into one continuous flow.
 This creates extreme metabolic and muscular demand across the entire body.
 Every major muscle group contributes while maintaining the bar in motion.

-Want Bear Complex in your program?
+See where Bear Complex fits in your weekly plan

 Start with barbell on the floor in deadlift position.